skypjack/uvw/README.md

 loop.walk([](uvw::BaseHandle &){ /* application code here */ });
 ```

-`BaseHandle` exposes a few methods and cannot be used to know the original type of the handle.<br/>
+`BaseHandle` exposes a few methods and cannot be promoted to the original type of the handle (even though `type` and `category` member functions fill the gap somehow).<br/>
 Anyway, it can be used to close the handle that originated from it.
 As an example, all the pending handles can be closed easily as it follows:

 ```cpp